Midlands technology company delivers the UK's first advanced cyber security training

 “There is a lot of exposure in the media about the large organisations who are facing major data breaches but what many business owners of small to medium sized businesses don’t realise is that businesses just like theirs are also being hit constantly, it just doesn’t make the TV news channels,” says Paul Colwell, Chief Technology Officer, CyberGuard.

-CyberGuard Technologies, a division of OGL Computer who has been delivering IT solutions and services to SMEs across the Midlands for over 40 years, is one of the leading providers of cyber security to SME businesses in the region.
+Our cyber security division, CyberGuard Technologies, is one of the leading providers of cyber security to SME businesses in the region.

 Threat Hunting is the first in a series of cyber security training courses that are running over the coming months.
 Other subjects being tackled include Incident Response and Digital Forensics.
 Whilst these courses are very high level and targeted at experienced IT Managers, CyberGuard also delivers general Security Awareness Training which helps businesses of all sizes educate their staff, and their executives, on how to identify a potential phishing or ransomware attack and avoid becoming a victim.

 “I am saddened whenever we get approached by a company who need our help because they are now facing a ransom demand from cyber-criminals who have gained access to their networks.
 It is so easy, and more cost-effective, to put prevention measures in place but too often business owners prefer to wait until an attack happens before taking action.
 Many also believe that the traditional anti-virus products being provided by their local IT support company will protect them and unfortunately cyber-crime has become so much more sophisticated that criminals can bypass these systems.
 Businesses that do fall victim often struggle to get back on their feet, because not only are the costs associated with paying a ransom crippling but the reputational damage they face is irreparable,” concludes Paul.